 Service projects are one-time service events like volunteering at a local homeless shelter.
 Ongoing ministries, on the other hand, are continuous, requiring a deeper commitment.
 And people who are involved in service projects are more likely to serve in ongoing ministry – but only if their participation is tracked to determine their individual interest level.

 4. Online Activity.

 Tracking your church’s digital presence highlights great opportunities to engage and retain your members.
-And the availability of analytics for your website makes it easy to monitor online activity and provide a friendly online gathering space to gain invaluable insight into your retention efforts.
+And the availability of analytics using church management software for your website makes it easy to monitor online activity and provide a friendly online gathering space to gain invaluable insight into your retention efforts.